 - Sharing water stories and voices for water

 - Litigation to protect the public’s interest in water

-- When our advocacy and collaborative efforts fall short, CELP will bring targeted litigation to protect the public’s interest in our rivers and aquifers
+- Bringing targeted litigation to protect the public’s interest in our rivers and aquifers when our advocacy and collaborative efforts fall short

-- Write amicus briefs and support others in their cases to protect our waters
+- Writing amicus briefs and support others in their cases to protect our waters

 CELP is a 501(c)3 non profit organization.